Skip to content

 1. Helmberger T et al. Cardiovasc Intervent Radiol 2021; 44: 21–35.
 2. Schaefer N et al. Clin Colorectal Cancer 2022; doi: 10.1016/j.clcc.2022.09.002.
 3. Kolligs et al. JHEP Reports 2022; 5:100633. doi: 10.1016/j.jhepr.2022.100633

-Caution: Federal (USA) law restricts this device to sale by or on the order of a physician.
-Indications for Use: SIR-Spheres Y-90 resin microspheres are indicated for the treatment of unresectable metastatic liver tumors from primary colorectal cancer with adjuvant intrahepatic artery chemotherapy (IHAC) of FUDR (Floxuridine).
+Caution: Federal (USA) law restricts this device to sale by or on the order of a physician Indications for Use: SIR-Spheres® Y-90 resin microspheres are indicated for the local tumor control of unresectable hepatocellular carcinoma (HCC) in patients with no macrovascular invasion, Child Pugh-A cirrhosis, well-compensated liver function, and good performance status.
+They are also indicated for the treatment of unresectable metastatic liver tumors from primary colorectal cancer with adjuvant intra-hepatic artery chemotherapy (IHAC) of FUDR (Floxuridine).
 Side Effects: Common side effects are fever, transient decrease of hemoglobin, mild to moderate abnormality of liver function tests, abdominal pain, nausea, vomiting, and diarrhea.
-Potential serious effects due to exposure to high radiation include acute pancreatitis, radiation pneumonitis, acute gastritis, radiation hepatitis, and acute cholecystitis.
+Potential serious effects due to exposure to high radiation include acute pancreatitis, radiation pneumonitis, acute gastritis, acute cholecystitis and radioembolization induced liver disease (REILD).
 Consult the Instructions for Use for a complete listing of indications, contraindications, side effects, warnings, and precautions.